EtchedPixels/Fuzix-Compiler-Kit/README.md

 * char, short, int, long, signed and unsigned
 * float, double
 * struct, union
+* enum
+* typedef

-Maybe typedef and long long, probably not enum.
+Maybe long long.
 The long long handling is actually quite easy in the compiler, but the code generator end is not funny.

 ### Storage classes